CompSciLauren/stardew-valley-daily-screenshot-mod/DailyScreenshot/Tests/Testing.md

 # Testing

 Here are the testing strategies available/recommended for this mod.
+Please feel free to use your best judgement depending on what changes you've added and how extensive they are.

 ## warning_test_files

+This is a manual set of tests that involves running the game and comparing the console output to some expected result files.
+You can expect this process to take around 10 minutes.

 See the [how_to_test.md](./warning_test_files/how_to_test.md) guide for how to use these tests.